popovua/ss/README.md

 ### TestNG Integration
 Automatically.
 Don't need any extra setup in test.
 Just use TestNG API (annotations *Test*, *Before*, *After*) and test results will automatically appear in result HTML report.

+### Selenide Integration
+Automatically.
+You can modify logic in `log/selenide package`.